BizDaniel/Python-Data-Analysis-Project/README.md

 This is an analysis of the data job market, focusing on data analyst role.
 This project was created because I wanted to learn something about Data Analysis and Python working on data that has to do with the world of data analysis work.
 This project helps to navigate and understand the job market more effectively.
 It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

+I took the data from [data_jobs](https://huggingface.co/datasets/lukebarousse/data_jobs) which provides a foundation for the analysis, containing detailed information on job titles, salaries, locations, and essential skills.
+Then I used Python scripts to explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.

 # The Questions

 Below are the questions I want to answer in this project: